Life inevitably takes detours.

 The key is that I can't figure out one thing.
 I have been in the UK for over forty years, and I still don't understand what kind of country it really is.
 You might say it is a capitalist society, yet it has universal public healthcare.
 Even if you are here for tourism or visiting relatives, if you suddenly fall ill, you don't need to pay for medical treatment; even surgeries, calling an ambulance, and hospitalization are all covered.

 Children from kindergarten to high school do not have to pay a penny in tuition.
 Then, when you retire, you still receive a pension; if you have never worked, you can still receive old-age benefits.
 If you are living in poverty, you can seek government assistance.
-If you insist that this is a welfare system only found in socialism, that's not true.
+If you insist that this is a benefit only available in socialism, that's not true.
 There are both red and yellow areas here.

 Their culture minister built a casino during the 2012 London Olympics.
 Not only did he gamble himself, but even the Queen joined in.
 I just don't understand what is going on?!
 What kind of country is this?
-If you haven't been to London, you wouldn't know that on every street corner, there is a casino, making it hard to take a step.
+If you haven't been to London, you wouldn't know that on every street corner, there is a casino, making it hard to move an inch.

 Of course, I have been here for so many years, and I have definitely taken some wrong turns.
 I won't hide this from everyone; I have filmed so many episodes and said whatever needed to be said.